subquery/documentation/docs/quickstart/quickstart-avalanche.md

             # address: "0x60781C2586D68229fde47564546784ab3fACA982"
 ```

-This means we'll run a `handleLog` mapping function each and every time there is a `approve` log on any transaction from the [Pangolin contract](https://snowtrace.io/txs?a=0x60781C2586D68229fde47564546784ab3fACA982&p=1).
+The above code explains that you will be running a `handleLog` mapping function whenever there is a `approve` log on any transaction from the [Pangolin contract](https://snowtrace.io/txs?a=0x60781C2586D68229fde47564546784ab3fACA982&p=1).

-For more information about the Project Manifest (`project.yaml`) file, check out our documentation under [Build/Manifest File](../build/manifest.md)
+Check out our [Build/Manifest File](../build/manifest.md) documentation to get more information about the Project Manifest (`project.yaml`) file.

+Now, let’s walk you through the next step, which is changing the Mapping Function’s configuration.

-### Add a Mapping Function
+## 1.3 Add a Mapping Function

-Mapping functions define how chain data is transformed into the optimised GraphQL entities that we have previously defined in the `schema.graphql` file.
+Mapping functions define how chain data is transformed into the optimised GraphQL entities that we previously defined in the `schema.graphql` file.

+Follow these steps to add a mapping function:

-Navigate to the default mapping function in the `src/mappings` directory.
-You'll see three exported functions, `handleBlock`, `handleLog`, and `handleTransaction`.
-You can delete both the `handleBlock` and `handleTransaction` functions, we are only dealing with the `handleLog` function.
+- Navigate to the default mapping function in the `src/mappings` directory.
+You will be able to see three exported functions:  *`handleBlock`*, *`handleLog`*, and *`handleTransaction`*.
+Delete both the `handleBlock` and `handleTransactionl` functions as you will only deal with the `handleLog` function.

-The `handleLog` function recieved event data whenever event matches the filters that we specify previously in our `project.yaml`.
-We are going to update it to process all `approval` transaction logs and save them to the GraphQL entities that we created earlier.
+- The `handleLog` function receives event data whenever an event matches the filters, which you specified previously in the `project.yaml`.
+Let’s make changes to it, process all `approval` transaction logs, and save them to the GraphQL entities created earlier.

-You can update the `handleLog` function to the following (note the additional imports):
+Update the `handleLog` function as given below(**note the additional imports**):

 ```ts
 import { PangolinApproval } from "../types";